 Let's Begin the Journey, Together

-As you discover more about Odyssey, we believe you will experience a warm nurturing community that couples proven methods of teaching with expert teachers who partner with families to set children up for success.
+As you discover more about Odyssey, we believe you will experience a warm nurturing community.
+Odyssey couples proven methods of teaching with expert teachers who partner with families to set each child up for success.

 Contact Adrianne Cusick for a personalized tour at email@example.com or 410-580-5551.